tfh0007/Git-Hub-Manager/How To Use.md

 For example we can run this program on my Python-Programs directory as follows.

     $ ./Git-Hub-Manager Python-Programs My-custom-commit-message.
-In this example I used - instead of spaces.
+In this example I used - instead of spaces for my custom commit message.

 Additional Information